Home > Programs > Medical and Dental Programs > Veterinary Technology

 This course focuses on infectious and non-infectious diseases of small animals.
 Students will identify the basic principles of disease transmission, pathology, and prevention.
 They will distinguish the common disorders of organ systems, and evaluate methods for their prevention and treatment.
 Students will discuss therapeutic nutrition options and the specialized care and hand-rearing of orphaned domestic small animals.
 A grade of “C” or better is required to earn credit for this course.

-SJVC’s Veterinary Technology program is available at the Fresno campus.
+SJVC’s Veterinary Technology program is available at the following campuses:

-Veterinary assistants are qualified to provide support to a veterinarian in the treatment of animals.
+Veterinary technicians are qualified to provide support to a veterinarian in the treatment of animals.
 Graduates are also qualified to work in animal shelters, zoos and research facilities.

-On the job, Veterinary Assistants can expect to perform the following duties:
+On the job, vet techs can expect to perform the following duties:

 San Joaquin Valley College is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Additional information about accreditation, including the filing of complaints against member institutions, can be found at www.accjc.org.